mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Hire an individaul freelancer instead of an agency

-TODO
+I don't want to overgeneralize agencies based on this one experience, but I think an individual freelancer would have been a better fit than an agency for a client my size (&lt;10 contractors and employees, &lt;$10k/mo in profit).

-I don't want to overgeneralize agencies based on this one experience, but I think
+The problems I experienced around resource allocation and communication couldn't have happened with a freelancer because it's a single person instead of a whole team.

 ### Budget more time for management